25 Weeks Pregnant

 The abdomen is now about the size of a soccer ball.
-While many outsiders think the growing pregnancy belly is cute, you may feel a bit different.
-The pressure on ligaments, lower back muscles, and joints all create pain on a regular basis.
+While many outsiders think the growing pregnancy belly is cute, expecting women may feel a bit different.
+The pressure on ligaments, lower back muscles, and joints all create pain for her on a regular basis.
 Resting regularly and taking warm baths may help to ease the pain a bit.

 While the body and fetus still have 15 weeks of growth, in some cases the uterus decides it is time to start labor before the fetus is ready.
 This is called preterm labor.
 Preterm labor is especially dangerous for pregnant women carrying multiples.
 The most common signs of preterm labor include period-like cramping, pressure in the pelvic region, and contractions of the uterus.